Merlin0513/Kaldi-conformer/README.md

 ### Content of each source and head files:
 **conformer-activations:**

 a).
-Swish
+Swish -- activations implemented by C++ and Kaldi

 b).
-GLU
+GLU -- activations implemented by C++ and Kaldi

 **conformer-attention:**

 a).
-RelativeMultiHeadAttentionComponent, used to
+RelativeMultiHeadAttentionComponent -- used to

 b).
-MultiHeadAttentionModule
+MultiHeadAttentionModule --

 **conformer-convolution:**

 a).
-Conv1d
+Conv1d --

 b).
-Conv2d
+Conv2d --

 c).
-DepthwiseConv1d
+DepthwiseConv1d --

 d).
-PointwiseConv1d
+PointwiseConv1d --

 e).
-ConformerConvModule
+ConformerConvModule --

 f).
-Conv2dSubampling
+Conv2dSubampling --

 **conformer-embedding:**

 a).
-PositionalEncoding
+PositionalEncoding --

 **conformer-encoder:**

 a).
-ConformerBlock
+ConformerBlock --

 b).
-ConformerEncoder
+ConformerEncoder --

 **conformer-feedforward:**

 a).
-FeedForwardModule
+FeedForwardModule --

 **conformer-models:**

 a).
-Conformer
+Conformer --

 **conformer-utils:**